ptdriscoll/get-video-image/README.md

 This is an application to get images by using URLS for videos hosted on either video.klrn.org, video.pbs.org or youtube.com.

-The app does not handle redirects, such as short URLs used by YouTube.
-Instead, the final destination URL should be used, which in the case of YouTube ends with a "v=" followed by the video ID.

 ![KLRN.org get-image page](images/get-image-after.jpg)

 ### Setup